I am a pentecostal . . . albeit a Modified one.

 Inconsequential Stuff about Me:

-Any day is a good day for a slice of cheesecake.
+I believe any day is a good day for a slice of cheesecake.